ruforavishnu/Delta-Deer/readme.md

 Commit#20
 1. Added the stackoverflow answer which provided me with the help in solving the algorithm as a pdf file so later on I can clearly see how I figured out the algorithm

+Commit#21
+Time spent: 60 mins

+1. Figured out the scanline polygon fill algorithm.
+Works for a triangle.
+Now, need to find out whether it works for a polygon with n vertices.
+If it doesnt , need to write code for that.